 When making a film or TV show in Hollywood, one of the first things to consider is the demographics of its target audience.
 For example, is the film or program a Four Quadrant project?
 By that we meant whether it would appeal to Males and Females under 25 and above 25 – basically for people of all ages – or only one or two of the quadrants.

-When we make a film at Tribe, one of the first questions we ask our client is, ‘Who is this film intended for?
+When we make any type of corporate video at Tribe, one of the first questions we ask our client is, ‘Who is this film intended for?
 Is your audience internal, or external?
 For employees?
 Leadership?
 Shareholders?
 Potential hires?’
 Just like in Hollywood, this is one of the main things we take under consideration when producing our work.
 It will dictate the tone we’ll take in the script, and help us evaluate how this particular project will fit into the company’s broader corporate video strategy.

 In Hollywood, scripts go through so many changes.
 You can run through ten writers on one screenplay before the film ever gets in front of the cameras.
 Plus you have the directors, producers and studio or network executives adding their feedback and thoughts.
 In the world of corporate films, a script or concept often goes through many iterations, too.
 The writer works with the Creative Director to establish a vision, to which the Director and/or Producer may want to add or embellish with additional insights and ideas.
-From script to graphics to music, there’s a lot of creating and strategic thinking that goes into the details in order to make award-winning corporate videos.
+From script to graphics to music, there’s a lot of creative and strategic thinking that goes into the details in order to make award-winning corporate videos.

 After a film is made in Hollywood, a studio or network holds special screenings before the general audience sees it.
 In these tests they bring together a cross-section of the general population to see how the film or TV show “plays”.
 Depending on the audience response, the project could go back into production or into editing to fix elements of the narrative or content that weren’t resonating with the audience.
 There is a lot of tinkering that goes on.

 At Tribe, we go through a scaled-down but similar process.
-Before a client sees their film or video, we screen it for the entire staff, where everyone is encouraged to speak up and share their thoughts.
+Before a client sees their brand film or video, we screen it for the entire staff, where everyone is encouraged to speak up and share their thoughts.
 Not only that, but the first cut goes through probably six or seven versions before the client ever sees it.
 Indeed, our first cut isn’t really true to its name – we should call it our First Client Cut.
-As is often the case, there may be many more before we’ve captured the message, the emotion and the response that the client is looking to achieve with their employee training video, company values video, CEO video message to employees, brand film, etc.
+As is often the case, there may be many more versions before we’ve captured the message, the emotion and the response that the client is looking to achieve with their employee training video, company values video, CEO video message to employees, brand film, etc.